mekatronik-achmadi/archmate/archiso/readme.md

 	+ Running ArchLinux x86_64 operating system.
 - My custom  archiso package from [here](https://github.com/mekatronik-achmadi/archmate/tree/main/pkgbuilds/custom/archmate-archiso).
 Reasons:
 	+ Its basically archiso version 58
 	+ It modify **/usr/bin/mkarchiso** and **/usr/bin/pactrap** script to be more "offline" manner.

-	You can also modify them manually using this [script](https://github.com/mekatronik-achmadi/archmate/blob/main/pkgbuilds/custom/archmate-archiso/pacstrap_modify).
+	You can also modify them manually, using this [script](https://github.com/mekatronik-achmadi/archmate/blob/main/pkgbuilds/custom/archmate-archiso/pacstrap_modify).

 ### Preparation

 **Notes:** For beginner purpose, custom package will not used in this guidelines, especially if requires compilation and dynamic linking.